pingidentity/pa-agent-c-sdk-sample-apache/README.md

 - The latest version of the PingAccess Agent SDK for C can be downloaded [here](https://www.pingidentity.com/en/products/downloads/pingaccess.html) (login required).
 - The most recent version of this sample application and project may be found at [github](https://github.com/pingidentity/pa-agent-c-sdk-sample-apache).
 - Customers and Partners may create cases via the [Ping Identity Support and Community Portal](https://ping.force.com/Support/Case_Create_Public).
-- API Documentation for the PingAccess Agent SDK for C is hosted at the [Ping Identity Developer Portal](https://developer.pingidentity.com/content/dam/developer/documentation/pingaccess/agent-c-sdk/latest)
+- API Documentation for the PingAccess Agent SDK for C is hosted at the [Ping Identity Developer Portal](https://www.pingidentity.com/content/developer/en/explore.html)
 - Additional Documentation for PingAccess Agent SDK for C can be found in the [Knowledge Center](https://docs.pingidentity.com/bundle/pa_sm_agentSDKC)
-- For developers using Java technologies, there is also a PingAccess Agent Sample application for Java, also hosted at github (link TBD)
-- If you require integration with PingAccess via a different technology, we have published the protocol interaction with the engine as the PingAccess Agent Protocol specification (TBP), which is hosted at the Ping Identity Developer Portal (login required).

 ## Disclaimer ##
 This software is open sourced by Ping Identity but not supported commercially as such.
 Any questions/issues